 Only students that have received a failing grade will be allowed to retake a course.
-Students may not retake courses they have passed, including Algebra I, in the eighth grade.
+Students may not retake courses they have passed, including Algebra I and/or Physical Science, in the eighth grade.

-Any student in concurrent enrollment withdrawing from classes must notify the counselor's office immediately with the understanding the student will receive NC (No Credit) on their transcript.
+Any student in concurrent enrollment withdrawing from classes must notify the counselor's office immediately with the understanding the student will receive NC (No Credit - F) on their transcript.